 Having Your Home Inspected for Asbestos

-One of the primary sources of current exposures to asbestos occurs when homeowners decide to renovate their older homes.
-In previous generations, asbestos was readily used in building materials and many of those materials still exist.
+One of the primary sources of current-day exposure to asbestos occurs when homeowners decide to renovate their older homes.
+In previous generations, asbestos was readily used in building materials, and many of those materials still exist.
 If the inspector does find asbestos in your home, he or she should provide you with a listing of the materials and locations in the home where the asbestos is present, as well as any recommendations on protecting or removing the materials.

 You should never attempt to remove possible asbestos-containing materials on your own.
 Instead, call an asbestos inspector to come and collect samples of the materials to test them.
 If asbestos is discovered, then hire a federally licensed contractor to remove it.